covid-maps/covid-maps/server/README.md

   ```

 - Procfile defines the web dyno command
-- Auth: Setup a
+- Auth: The contents of the service account json are defined as an environment variable on Heroku.
+  - The app uses the environment variable, instead of a json file

 ## Local

-This will run the server on localhost:500
+This will run the server on localhost:5000.
+Ensure that you have auth setup with the local JSON file (at `server/eco-theater-119616-2905c4812c35.json`).

 ```
 node index.js